dblanding/Picobot_joy_HC-05/README.md

 ![Robot](imgs/picobot.jpg)

-### And here's the controller: A cheapo 2-axis joystick attached to the top of the box it came in:
+### And here's the controller: A cheap 2-axis joystick attached to the top of the box it came in:

 ![Joystick Controller](imgs/controller.jpg)
 ![Inside Controller box](imgs/controller-open.jpg)

-## Next, add Odometry: Use wheel encoder data to calculate current pose (x, y, angle)
+## Next, add Odometry: Use wheel encoder data to calculate current pose
 * Starting from its **Home** position at pose = (0, 0, 0)
-* Robot calculates its new updated pose = (x, y, angle) every time it receives a driving command from the controller.
+* Robot calculates its new updated pose every time it receives a driving command from the controller.
-    * As acknowledgement of receipt of command, robot returns its current pose
+    * As acknowledgement of receipt of joystick values, robot returns its current pose (x, y, theta) to the controller.
     * Controller receives current pose and sends another pair of joystick values

 ## Use a better joystick